Skip to main content

 The collection is organized into four series.

-Series I: Print materials Series II: Cassette master copies Series III: Compact Disc (C. D.) access copies Series IV: Digital Video Disc (D. V. D.) preservation copies
+Series I: Print materials Series II: Cassette master copies Series III: Compact Disc access copies Series IV: Digital Video Disc preservation copies

 Related Materials

-Rendezvous With Destiny: The World War II Oral History Project, MSS 008, Heritage Room, Athens-Clarke County Library
+Rendezvous with Destiny: The World War II Oral History Project (MSS 008)

 Bibliography